ShaojieJiang/lit-seq/README.md

 The pretrained checkpoints used in paper [1] are now on Hugging Face Hub, so you can easily reproduce the results reported in our paper, or `interact` with our pretained models.

+Here is the [notebook](https://colab.research.google.com/drive/1cbWX7gQfuICS4b1McqOkF2I63kYn5XWL?usp=sharing) to interact with our models on Google Colab.

-For reproducing the test results, or interacting with the GPT2-small model finetuned on Wikitext-103:
+For reproducing the test results on your local server, or interacting with the GPT2-small model finetuned on Wikitext-103:

 `python lit --config-name lm backbone.pretrained_model_name_or_path=NeuralNotwork/gpt2-ct stage=[test | interact]`